-Parallax scroll using only CSS! permalink
+Parallax scrolling with CSS only permalink

 For the HTML, let's use the following setup to keep it simple: